AndyShiue/Ende-readme/README.md

 `(T)` and `[(T)]` mean `(_ : T)` and `[(_ : T)]`, respectivly, but `[T]` means `[T : _]`
 types of arguments in `const` mode are inferred.
 Usually arguments in normal mode are supplied at runtime, but not arguments in `const` or instance modes.
-Arguments in `const` or instance modes are curryable because they hav nothing to do with the runtime.
+Arguments in `const` or instance modes are curryable because they have nothing to do with the runtime.
 Arguments in normal mode cannot be infered and cannot be dependent on obviously.

 # Variadic Arguments